enthusiasticgeek/UKBFG/README.md

 # UKBFG
 # UnOfficial KiCAD BGA Footprint Generator (UKBFG)

-This is a simple python based tool to generate Ball Grid Array (BGA) footprints for KiCAD EDA http://kicad-pcb.org/.
+This is a simple python based tool to generate Ball Grid Array (BGA) PCB footprints for KiCAD EDA http://kicad-pcb.org/.

 A. Dependencies: